The Resilient Tree: Why Late-Summer Crispy Leaves Aren’t a Dealbreaker

 Deer Resistant Plant List

-Use this handy list to help you choose plants that deer usually don’t find
+Use this handy list to help you choose plants that deer usually don’t find appetizing in the landscape.

 Keep in mind: No plant is absolutely guaranteed to be deer proof!
 If deer are hungry enough, they’ll eat anything — even plants they don’t like — especially in the winter when food sources are scarce.
 The plants below are not usually a deer’s top choice.